Esra-Al/esra-al.github.io/contributions.md

 <h2 class="contribution-type">News</h2>

-- <a href='https://www.quantamagazine.org/how-your-heart-influences-what-you-perceive-and-fear-20200706/'>How your heart influences what you perceive and fear</a>.
+- <a href='https://www.quantamagazine.org/how-your-heart-influences-what-you-perceive-and-fear-20200706/'>Wie der Herzschlag unsere Wahrnehmung beeinflusst</a>.
 Quanta Magazine.
+2020.

+- <a href='https://www.spektrum.de/news/wie-der-herzschlag-unsere-wahrnehmung-beeinflusst/1728194'>How your heart influences what you perceive and fear</a>.
+Spektrum.
 2020.

 - <a href='https://neurosciencenews.com/perception-heart-16267/'>How the heart affects our perception</a>.
 Neuroscience News.
 2020.

 - <a href='https://www.mpg.de/wie-das-herz-die-wahrnehmung-beeinflusst'>Wie das Herz die Wahrnehmung beeinflusst</a>.
 Max Planck Newsroom.
 2020.